 What changes occurred in the law?
 An example of a change implemented is that students awaiting foster care placement are no longer automatically eligible for services under the McKinney-Vento Act.
 Another example is the additional requirement in ESSA under Title I to ensure the educational stability of students in foster care, bringing the ESSA requirements in line with those of the Fostering Connections Act.

-Executive Director of Federal Programs at TransACT, Dr. David Holbrook is presenting information about these changes and many more in his upcoming webinar, “Changes in Educational Requirements for Students Experiencing Homelessness under ESSA.”
+Executive Director of Federal Programs at TransACT, Dr. David Holbrook presented information about these changes and many more in his webinar, “Changes in Educational Requirements for Students Experiencing Homelessness under ESSA.”
 The webinar also includes highlights about resources from the U.S. Department of Education.

-In our upcoming webinar “Changes in Educational Requirements for Students Experiencing Homelessness under ESSA,” November 19th at 10:30 am PT / 1:30 pm ET, participants will walk away understanding:
+In the webinar “Changes in Educational Requirements for Students Experiencing Homelessness under ESSA,” (recorded November 19th) participants will walk away understanding:

 - The changes and additions to McKinney-Vento and ESSA laws